operator-framework/operator-lifecycle-manager/Documentation/design/control-loops.md

 ## Service Catalog
 #### `AppType` Loop
 1. Watches for new `AppType` defintions in a namespace
-    1. Finds the latest `OperatorVersion` for the `AppType` in the catalog.
+    1. Finds the latest`OperatorVersion` for the `AppType` in the catalog.
-    1. If the `OperatorVersion` is newer than the installed `OperatorVersion`:
+    1. Creates the `OperatorVersion` in the namespace.

-        1. Determines if an automatic upgrade is possible, if so, upgrades `OperatorVersion`
+### `OperatorVersion` Loop
-        1. If auto upgrade is not possible, status is written back to the installed `OperatorVersion` about the higher version that's available (but blocked).
+1. Watches for pending `OperatorVersion`
-    1. If no `OperatorVersion` is installed for the `AppType`, applies the latest `OperatorVersion` to the cluster.
+    1. If it has a requirement on a `CRD` that doesn't exist, looks it up and creates it in the namespace

 ### `CRD` loop
 1. Watches CRDs for definitions that have `ownerReference` set to `<ALM managed resource>`